atcroft/compressed_file_iterator/README.md

 ## Acknowledgements
 - To my friend, Chris Jones, for suggesting I add the option of case-insensitive extension matching.
-- To the members of #python on the Libra.Chat IRC network, for patiently enduring my numerous questions.
+- To the members of #python on the Libera.Chat IRC network, for patiently enduring my numerous questions.